mthibaut/openstack-installer/docs/single-installer.guide.rst

 ^^^^^^^^^^^^^^

 It is possible to stop and start the container housing OpenStack.
-To do so run the following from the container host:
+To do so run the following from the container host, assuming that you're using the default install_name of 'openstack'.

 .. code::

-   $ sudo lxc-stop -n uoi-bootstrap
+   $ sudo lxc-stop -n openstack
-   $ sudo lxc-start -n uoi-bootstrap -d
+   $ sudo lxc-start -n openstack -d
-   $ ssh ubuntu@ip-of-uoi-bootstrap-container
+   $ ssh ubuntu@ip-of-openstack-container
    (uoi-bootstrap) $ JUJU_HOME=~/.cloud-install/juju juju status

 From this point on it is a matter of waiting for all services to be restarted